Introduction

 What maintenance can I perform to improve my washing machine’s water efficiency?

-Yes, regularly cleaning the filter and checking hoses for leaks can enhance water efficiency and prolong the machine’s lifespan.
+Regularly cleaning the filter and checking hoses for leaks can boost water efficiency and extend the life of your machine.

 Are there specific detergents that help reduce water usage?